CrumrineCoder/CriticalMass-Coding-Challenge/README.md

 **Headliner Video**

-Headliner Video is an online editor tool I built test plans for bugs and mismatches between development and mockups with an eagle eye for detail.
+Headliner Video is an online editor tool, and I built test plans for bugs and mismatches between development and mockups with an eagle eye for detail.
 I communicated the failed tests to the project manager.
 I did independent research on QA best practices and learned automated testing with Python, Selenium, and Cypress.